slowernews/wisdom-tldr/README.md

 ===
 ###On focus and time management

 Time itself, is not your limitation.
-It's attention.<br>
+Attention is.<br>
 You’re not managing time, you're managing attention.

 > *'Do things in batch all at once.
-Interruption and switching between tasks costs too much.' -- Allen Tucker*
+Interruption and switching between tasks costs too much.'*

 > *'Any media company harvest your attention and transform it into revenue.'*